Schneider CA1: Production

 In the original contract of 25 February 1916 it had been stipulated that all four hundred units would be delivered that same year: the first hundred by 25 August and the last by 25 November, completing the full order in nine months.
 Because Schneider had no experience in tracked armoured fighting vehicle production and a true pilot model was lacking, this was highly optimistic.
-Schneider company had expected to be able to employ the other major French arms producer, the Forges et Aciéries de la Marine et d'Homécourt, as a subcontractor but they had developed a heavier tank design, the Saint-Chamond tank.
+The Schneider company had expected to be able to employ the other major French arms producer, the Forges et Aciéries de la Marine et d'Homécourt (FAMH), as a subcontractor but they had developed a heavier tank design of their own, the Saint-Chamond tank.
 As a result, the first prototype could only be presented to the Ministry of Armament on 4 August.
 The Schneider subsidiary Société d'outillage mécanique et d'usinage d'artillerie (SOMUA) at Saint Ouen near Paris was only able to finish the first vehicle chassis on 5 September, which was delivered at the training centre at Marly on 8 September with the first Army tests carried out on 12 September.
 By the original deadline of 25 November just eight vehicles had been delivered; on 4 January 1917 thirty-two were present.
 To aggravate matters, these were training vehicles, not fitted with hardened armour but ordinary boiler plate.